seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ### 6a.
 The supply scan — mandatory, cached, never re-derived per run

-Three structural sweeps run before any setup is written. **They are not priced inputs and they do not obey the 15-minute rule**: a vesting schedule does not change between morning and afternoon, and treating it as if it did would spend the freshness window on data that has none.
+Four structural sweeps run after the freeze (§5 step 4) and before any setup is published. **They are not priced inputs and they do not obey the 15-minute rule**: a vesting schedule does not change between morning and afternoon, and treating it as if it did would spend the freshness window on data that has none.
 Each carries its own age limit, is stored in `analyst/state.json` with the date it was read, and is refreshed only when stale.
 A run that finds every sweep fresh performs no fetch at all and says nothing about it.

+**A sweep is also stale when the rule that defines it has changed.** Each stored sweep records the MD5 of `ANALYST-INSTRUCTIONS.md` it was read under — the run already computes that hash for the day log (§12) — and a sweep whose recorded MD5 differs from this run's is stale whatever its age.
+Without this clause an age cache is keyed to the sweep's NAME while its CONTENT is defined here, so widening a lane leaves every cached copy satisfying freshness while covering less than the contract now requires. **That failure has already happened once and it is the reason this clause exists:** the international-institutional lane below, and the named host in it, were added on 30.08; the run of 31.08 read this file, found `horizon` two days inside its seven-day limit, and never opened the host the new clause names.

+**The horizon sweep is stored PER LANE, not as one blob.** Each lane of the §6 coverage list carries its own read date, its own host and its own result inside `state.sweeps.horizon`.
+One date over a bundle of lanes lets a lane that was never opened inherit the freshness of one that was, and the store then reports a coverage it does not have — the same shape map inv.
+48 names for a bench green on invented input.

 | Sweep | Question | Max age | Primary source |
 |---|---|---|---|